seanorama/masterclass/security-advanced/README.md

 sudo kdestroy
 ```

-- Restart HDFS service via Ambari.
-This is needed for Hadoop to recognize the group mappings (else the `hdfs groups` command will not work)

-- Test your nodes can recognize AD users
+- Confirm that your nodes OS can now recognize AD users
 ```
 id sales1
 groups sales1
 ```

+- Restart HDFS service via Ambari.
+This is needed for Hadoop to recognize the group mappings (else the `hdfs groups` command will not work)

 ### Refresh HDFS User-Group mappings